KEMONOYA/zettelkasten/ZETTELKASTEN/Inertial frame.md

 # Inertial frame

-An inertial frame is a frame of reference in which space is homogeneous and isotropic, and time is homogeneoe
+An inertial frame is a frame of reference in which space is homogeneous and isotropic, and time is homogen

 ___